Altinity/ebs-params-controller/README.md

 ### status.epc.altinity.com/mod-end-time

 Timestamp of the end of last modification attempt.
 Empty string if modification is in progress or the volume was never modified before.

+## License

+Copyright (c) 2022-2023, Altinity Inc and/or its affiliates.
+All rights reserved.

+EBS Params Controller is licensed under the Apache License 2.0.